 Zalma is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Zalma, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Zalma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Zalma doesn't have a public transportation system that people use for their commute.

 The per capita income in Zalma in 2022 was $16,994, which is low income relative to Missouri and the nation.
 This equates to an annual income of $67,976 for a family of four.